wombleton/gitlaw-nz/acts/P/Parole Act 2002.md

-    (6) If an offender who is the subject of an application for an extended supervision order may be granted bail,---

-    *   (a) the [Bail Act 2000][458] applies, with all necessary modifications, as if the offender were charged with an offence and was not bailable as of right; and
+    (6) If an offender who is the subject of an application for an extended supervision order may be granted bail, the [Bail Act 2000][461] applies, with all necessary modifications, as if the offender were charged with an offence and was not bailable as of right.

-    *   (b) if the sentencing court is a District Court, [Part 3][459] of that Act applies; and

-    *   (c) if the sentencing court is the High Court, [Part 4][460] of that Act applies.

-    (7) The following provisions of the [Summary Proceedings Act 1957][461] apply, with all necessary modifications, to proceedings for an extended supervision order:
+    (7) The following provisions of the [Criminal Procedure Act 2011][456] apply, with all necessary modifications, to proceedings for an extended supervision order:

-    *   (a) [section 71][462] (criminal records):
+    *   (a) [section 184][462] (criminal records):

-    *   (b) [section 201][463] (amendment of conviction, order, or warrant):
+    *   (b) [section 365][463] (contempt of court):

-    *   (c) [section 203][464] (acts not generally to be done on Sunday), as if a warrant to arrest issued under this section were a warrant to arrest a person charged with an offence:

-    *   (d) [section 204][465] (proceedings not to be questioned for want of form):
+    *   (c) [section 379][363] (proceedings not to be questioned for want of form).

-    *   (e) [section 206][466] (contempt of court).

-    (8) Any summons, warrant, or other form that is prescribed under [section 212][467] of the Summary Proceedings Act 1957 may, if modified appropriately, be used for the purposes of this section.
+    (8) Any summons, warrant, or other form for which the content is prescribed under [section 386][464] of the Criminal Procedure Act 2011 may, if modified appropriately, be used for the purposes of this section.

     (9) Before the [Corrections Act 2004][229] comes into force, section 26(2) of the Penal Institutions Act 1954 applies as if paragraph (a) of that subsection applies to an offender who is subject to an application for an extended supervision order.

-    (10) [Subpart 3][468] of Part 5 of the Criminal Procedure Act 2011 (which relates generally to name suppression) applies, with all necessary modifications, to the hearing of an application for an extended supervision order as if the hearing were a proceeding in respect of an offence under any of [sections 128 to 142A][469] of the Crimes Act 1961\.
+    (10) [Subpart 3][465] of Part 5 of the Criminal Procedure Act 2011 (which relates generally to name suppression) applies, with all necessary modifications, to the hearing of an application for an extended supervision order as if the hearing were a proceeding in respect of an offence under any of [sections 128 to 142A][466] of the Crimes Act 1961\.

-    (11) The [Costs in Criminal Cases Act 1967][470] applies, with all necessary modifications, to proceedings under this Part.
+    (11) The [Costs in Criminal Cases Act 1967][467] applies, with all necessary modifications, to proceedings under this Part.

-    Section 107G: inserted, on 7 July 2004, by [section 11][428] of the Parole (Extended Supervision) Amendment Act 2004 (2004 No 67).
+    Section 107G: inserted, on 7 July 2004, by [section 11][431] of the Parole (Extended Supervision) Amendment Act 2004 (2004 No 67).

+    Section 107G(2): amended, on 1 July 2013, by [section 413][257] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 107G(3): amended, on 1 July 2013, by [section 413][257] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 107G(5)(b): amended, on 1 October 2007, by [section 58][471] of the Parole Amendment Act 2007 (2007 No 28).
+    Section 107G(5)(b): amended, on 1 October 2007, by [section 58][468] of the Parole Amendment Act 2007 (2007 No 28).

+    Section 107G(6): replaced, on 1 July 2013, by [section 413][257] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 107G(7): replaced, on 1 July 2013, by [section 413][257] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 107G(8): amended, on 1 July 2013, by [section 413][257] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 107G(10): amended, on 5 March 2012 (applying in relation to a proceeding for an offence that was committed before that date in accordance with the provisions of sections 397 and 399--401 of the Criminal Procedure Act 2011), by [section 393][472] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 107G(10): amended, on 5 March 2012 (applying in relation to a proceeding for an offence that was committed before that date in accordance with the provisions of sections 397 and 399--401 of the Criminal Procedure Act 2011), by [section 393][469] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 107GA Application of section 107G during epidemic